azangru/ensembl-challenge/docs/tech-stack.md

 # Tech Stack

 ## React
-React was chosen because of how easy it makes to update the DOM in response to changes in the application state.
+React was chosen because of how easy it makes it to update the DOM in response to changes in the application state.
 It also encourages breaking the application up into reusable components, which helps with keeping the code modular.
-Its most notable drawback is the bundle size (around 30 KB of minified gzipped JavaScript), but for an application such as this one it was not an important consideration.
+Its most notable drawback is the bundle size (around 30 kB of minified gzipped JavaScript), but for an application such as this one it was not an important consideration.

 ## Redux
 Although this is a very small application, I wanted to separate React as a presentation layer from the logic for fetching and transforming data.
 There are several state management libraries intended to keep the app state separate from React, of which Redux is one of the most popular.